annoyinglyghost/SAMAR_EDA-on-Spotify-2023/README.md

 <br>

 Is there a correlation between danceability_% and energy_%?
-How about valence_% and acousticness_%?

 🌱 Input:
 ```python